sacOO7/socketcluster-client-unity/README.md

 # socketcluster-client-unity
 An extension to original C# client implementation.
-(Look at https://github.com/sacOO7/SocketclusterClientDotNet/issues/20)
 =====================================

 Overview